davidepanidev/android-multimodule-architecture-concepts/README.md

 * **Domain layer**: contains the platform-independent business logic and models.
 * **Data layer**: contains the repositories, the data source api implementations and the corresponding api-specific models.

 These layers are implemented using 3 different modules to increase the decoupling and the separation of concerns.
-The dependencies between the modules are set in order to make the data layer's classes completeply invisible to the presentation layer's ones and vice versa.
+The dependencies between the modules are set in order to make the data layer's classes completely invisible to the presentation layer's ones and vice versa.